The Blacklist season 10: Development

 On February 22, 2022, James Spader announced the renewal of the series while making his appearance on The Tonight Show Starring Jimmy Fallon, with the NBC press release coming out shortly after.

 On February 1, 2023, NBC officially announced that the season would serve as the last of the series.
 The same day, the poster and the trailer for the season were released.
-James Spader later revealed that the season was planned as final before the filming so to finish the series properly.
+James Spader later revealed that the season was planned as final before the filming so as to finish the series properly.
 He also noted that for him the series would shift from its original conception if it went beyond this season.

 Casting

 On May 27, 2022, it was revealed that original cast member Amir Arison and another main actress, Laura Sohn, would depart the series following the finale of season 9.
-However, Arison stated that he and producers had been discussing his potential return to the series after The Kite Runner, the play he left the series for, ends its run on Broadway.
-Later, on October 6, he was invited to a 200 episode celebration, where in a series of posts he made another hint on his potential return.
+However, Arison stated that he and producers had been discussing his potential return to the series after The Kite Runner, the play he left the series for, ended its run on Broadway.
+Later, on October 6, he was invited to a 200th episode celebration, where in a series of posts he made another hint on his potential return.
 On February 22, 2023, an exclusive preview of the season premiere revealed the return of Arison to the series.

 On August 9, 2022, it was revealed that casting was in process for the role of Siya Malik, an MI6 intelligence officer, who was a daughter to Meera Malik, the character introduced in the first season.
 On October 6 celebration, it was disclosed that Anya Banerjee had accepted the role.

-Various recurring stars have already confirmed their returns for the series.
-In September 2022, such announcements were made by Chin Han, Jonathan Holtzman and Teddy Coluca.
-Deirdre Lovejoy, who portrays United States Senator Cynthia Panabaker, was also involved in filming of the season.
-Sami Bray, who portrayed Agnes Keen in the ninth season, would also be returning.
-Stacy Keach, portraying Robert Vesco, is scheduled to return alongside Lovejoy in the third episode.
-The trailer also revealed the return of Laverne Cox and Daniel Sauli as former blacklisters.
+In September 2022, Chin Han, Jonathan Holtzman and Teddy Coluca announced their respective returns.
+Deirdre Lovejoy and Sami Bray, who portrayed United States Senator Cynthia Panabaker and Agnes Keen in the ninth season, respectively, returned for the season.
+Stacy Keach, who previously played true criminal Robert Vesco, returned for four episodes of the season, although the storyline surrounding his character since season 6 was never resolved.
+Aaron Yoo was also previewed to return in the season, reprising his role from the third season.

-On November 23, Chris McKenna wrote that he would be joining the series as one of Wujing's contrct associates.
+On November 23, Chris McKenna wrote that he would be joining the series in an unknown recurring role, later revealed as one of Wujing's contract associates.
 On March 9, 2023, it was revealed that Alex Brightman would recur in the season as Red's forensic scientist.